Lindiiii/Magic-8-Ball/README.md

-# Magic-8-Ball
+# Magic-8-Ball #
+##Task
-This program simulates a Magic 8 Ball
+Write a program that runs the Magic 8 Ball program as follows:
+  *Prompt user for a question
+  *Display a randomly-selected answer